ietf-wg-nmop/Logistic/IAB Workshop.md

 # Review of the 2002 workshop outcomes

-This IAB workshop will look at whether the recommendations documented by the previous 2002 workshop were met, and (more importantly) will gather new input on what new issues network operators and network management implementers are facing.
-This workshop ambitions to lay a new directional foundation for the continued future of network management protocols.
+The NEMOPS IAB workshop will look at whether the recommendations documented by the previous 2002 workshop were met, and (more importantly) will gather new input on what new issues network operators and network management implementers are facing.
+The NEMOPS workshop ambitions to lay a new directional foundation for the continued future of network management protocols.
 Recommendations that come out of this effort should be helpful to the global industry, including the IETF, the IRTF, as well as